Stochastic kinetics reveal imperative role of anisotropic interfacial tension to determine morphology and evolution of nucleated droplets in nematogenic films: Additional information

-As seen, free energy is lowered for homeotropic anchoring ($\theta=0$) for $\kappa<0$ and planar anchoring ($\theta=\pi/2$) for $\kappa>0$, in par with de Gennes argument \cite{degennes}.
-However for a curved interface in three spatial dimensions for planar and homeotropic anchoring of the director, we find
+Thus, free energy is lowered for homeotropic anchoring ($\theta=0$) for $\kappa<0$ and planar anchoring ($\theta=\pi/2$) for $\kappa>0$, in par with de Gennes argument \cite{degennes}.
+However for a curved interface, \begin{widetext}

-which can be further reduced in a quasi two-dimensional geometry by taking $\partial_zS,\partial_zT=0$.
+\end{widetext} which can be further reduced in a quasi two-dimensional geometry by taking $\partial_zS, \partial_zT=0$.
 Depending on the sign of $\kappa$ and according to the competing values of the gradients in $S,T$ and $\phi$, the film decides the favoured anchoring.
-When thermal fluctuations are taken into account $({\pmb\partial}\theta,{\pmb\partial}\phi\neq0)$, it is not intuitive to predict the director anchoring at the droplet surface interface.
+Accounting to thermal fluctuations $({\pmb\partial}\theta,{\pmb\partial}\phi\neq0)$, director anchoring at the droplet surface interface is not intuitive.